tomaustindev/alien-cursors/README.md

 However, the original SVG files have been provided for those that wish to generate their own custom sizes.
 See within the _'raw'_ folder.
 It is important to note that these are animated cursors and require all of their frames to work!

-Here is how one may structure their default.cursor file to generate with a size of 48px, a hotspot of (2px, 0px), and a delay of 50ms per frame.
+Here is how one may structure their ```default.cursor``` file to generate with a size of 32px, a hotspot of (3px, 0px), and a delay of 50ms per frame.
 ```
-48 2 0 default1.png 50
+32 3 0 default1.png 50
-48 2 0 default2.png 50
+32 3 0 default2.png 50
-48 2 0 default3.png 50
+32 3 0 default3.png 50
-48 2 0 default4.png 50
 ```

 ## Credits